-Brazilian Brigadeiro is a fun and easy no-bake dessert to make anytime you’ve got a sweet tooth craving.
-The base of the recipe just includes sweetened condensed milk, cocoa powder and butter, all cooked into a thick, rich fudge.
+Brazilian Brigadeiro is a fun and easy no-bake dessert to make any time you’ve got a sweet tooth craving.
+The base of the recipe includes just sweetened condensed milk, cocoa powder, and butter, all cooked into a thick, rich fudge.
 Because the sweetened condensed milk caramelizes as it cooks down, the fudge has a delightful chocolate-caramel flavor.

 The fudge is cooled and formed into neat little balls.
 Lastly, the Brazilian truffles are rolled in your choice of colorful sprinkles.
 This final touch makes them as lovely to look at as they are delicious to eat!

 While the roots of this dessert are actually Portuguese Negrinho Truffles, Brigadeiros have become one of the most popular treats in Brazil.
 Some even consider them the unofficial national dessert!
 They are often served at celebrations and gatherings, with sprinkle colors coordinating to match special events or sports teams.

 Brazilian Brigadeiros are fabulous as-is, but just as the colorful sprinkles can be customized, this chocolate bite recipe can be adjusted to include all sorts of flavors.
 Here we added coffee and cayenne pepper to give them a little extra something.
 However, feel free to get creative and make the truffles with your favorite goodies!

 This classic recipe for homemade Brigadeiro requires only 5 ingredients:

 - Unsalted Butter – or salted if you prefer

 - Salt – not necessary if using salted butter